jmikkola/goic/README.md

 milestone: handle floats inside of functions

-- change compilation to pay attention to whether the values are floats
-    - how will this info be communicated to the compiler?
-    - All of `compileBinaryOp` will need to change for float:
-        - It needs a different instruction for the actual math or comparison operation
-        - It also needs to use different registers
-    - Maybe I can tag BinaryOp with the discovered type
 - add instructions for float operations
 - Update how variables are loaded and saved
 - Update how the stack is pushed and popped